 - Irish Cream – I always use Bailey’s brand.
 It’s the most readily available and always delicious.

 - Marshmallow cream – The jars labeled “fluff” will work too.
+Or use our homemade marshmallow cream instead!

 - Chocolate chips – Milk chocolate taste best here.